Temasek portfolio rises at slowest pace in three years, cautious on outlook

-Like larger sovereign wealth fund GIC [GIC.UL], Temasek cited the U.S.-China trade war and a low interest rate environment as factors that would lower return expectations for the longer term.
+Like larger sovereign wealth fund GIC, Temasek cited the U.S.-China trade war and a low interest rate environment as factors that would lower return expectations for the longer term.

 "Trade and technology tensions are already disrupting supply chains, business confidence is being tested, capital investments have slowed," Png Chin Yee, a senior managing director at Temasek, told reporters on Tuesday.